 09 of 09

-This is a racino in Pennsylvania, which bears the same name as the more famous and much larger Mohegan Sun casino in Connecticut.
+This racino in Pennsylvania bears the same name as the more famous and much larger Mohegan Sun casino in Connecticut.
 It offers slot machines, table games, and horse racing.
 When the sun goes down, so do the lights, and there's dancing to live music along with great dining choices at 20 restaurants and a comedy club.
-It takes about 2,.5 hours to get there from New York City.
+It takes about 2.5 hours to get there from New York City.